Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

 Although many popular PVC-based Yoga mats contain heavy metals and phthalates, we’re happy to say our mats have never contained these toxic substances.
 In recent years, we have focused on adding more and more sustainable products to our line, including biodegradable mats, cork and bamboo blocks, hemp straps, and organic cotton and bamboo clothing.

 Hugger Mugger outgrew Sara’s basement in 1989, and she moved to a warehouse space that year.
 In 1997, Sara took on a partner, David Chamberlain, to help her expand her growing business.
-We now employ 18 highly skilled, dedicated associates and manufacture many of our products here in our facility.
 Sara retired and sold the company to David in 2006.
 We’ve come a long way from Sara’s basement, but we continue to honor her original vision: to provide innovative, premium-quality products and create a wide circle of Yoga friends throughout the world.